-FISCAL IMPACT: STAFF TIME LEAD DEPARTMENT: CM & AS ш DUE I CTATUC 3.1 ACTION ITEMS Designate one staff position as the primary point of contact for economic development and business related matters.
-10/22 COMMENTS Community Development staff have been assigned as liaisons to the Chamber of Commerce and Valley Economic Alliance for economic development and business related matters.
-STATUS Complete 3.2 Conduct a business satisfaction survey to evaluate existing efforts related to businesses attraction, retention, and permit/customer services issues, and discover new ideas for supporting growth.
-10/22 Delayed 3.3 Create a dedicated City webpage used to improve branding of Calabasas as a desirable place to conduct business.
+FISCAL IMPACT: STAFF TIME LEAD DEPARTMENT: CM & AS ACTION ITEMS DUE COMMENTS STATUS 3.1 Designate one staff position as the primary point of contact for economic development and business related matters.
+10/22 Community Development staff have been assigned as liaisons to the Chamber of Commerce and Valley Economic Alliance for economic development and business related matters.
+Complete 3.2 Conduct a business satisfaction survey to evaluate existing efforts related to businesses attraction, retention, and permit/customer services issues, and discover new ideas for supporting growth.
+10/22 Staff and the Chamber have started negotiations for a new agreement that would require the Chamber to conduct an annual business satisfaction survey.
+The new agreement is expected to be finalized in Sep 2023.
+In Progress 3.3 Create a dedicated City webpage used to improve branding of Calabasas as a desirable place to conduct business.
 Create a stepby-step guide on "How to Start a Business in Calabasas".
-10/22 Delayed 3.4 Strengthen coordination with the Valley Economic Alliance and Valley Industry & Commerce Association on economic development initiatives focused on cultivating innovative businesses and attracting a highly competent workforce to Calabasas.
+10/22 Staff and the Chamber have started negotiations for a new agreement that would require the Chamber host a "How to Start a Business in Calabasas" on the Chamber website.
+The new agreement is expected to be finalized in Sep 2023.
+In Progress 3.4 Strengthen coordination with the Valley Economic Alliance and Valley Industry & Commerce Association on economic development initiatives focused on cultivating innovative businesses and attracting a highly competent workforce to Calabasas.
 6/23 Community Development Director spotlighted the benefits of conducting business in Calabasas at a July 2022 Valley Economic Alliance forum.
-CD staff are currently coordinating with VEA and a third party on available Calabasas commercial leasing opportunities.
-In Progress
+CD staff routinely coordinate with VEA and Chamber regarding Calabasas commercial leasing opportunities.
+Complete